khairiyaputrii/Jarkom-Modul-4-I05-2023/README.md

 ## VLSM

+In English, the translated text would be:

+VLSM, commonly known as `Variable Length Subnet Masking`, is a `subnetting` technique used to optimize the distribution of `IP addresses` within a network.
+The `size` of the `netmask` is adjusted based on the number of computers/hosts that require IP addresses.

+In a subnet.
+By using `VLSM`, we can allocate `IP address` blocks that match the needs of each subnet without adhering to uniform limitations.
+This allows network administrators to be more flexible in optimizing the use of IP addresses and avoiding resource wastage.

+The implementation process of `VLSM` involves breaking down a large network into smaller subnets with varying sizes.
+Each `subnet` is then assigned a netmask according to the number of hosts required within it.
+In this way, subnets that require more hosts will have a netmask with fewer bits, while subnets needing fewer hosts will have a `netmask` with more bits.

+The main advantage of `VLSM` is the efficient use of IP addresses, as it allows us to avoid assigning large-sized subnets to small networks that actually require only a small number of IP addresses.
+Additionally, VLSM aids in reducing overall IP address consumption in the network, thereby supporting growth and expansion more `effectively`.

+**VLSM TREE**

 The following is the result of `breaking down` a large subnet which will be formed into a smaller `network`

-**VLSM TREE**

 ![VLSMTREE](img/VLSM_TREE.png)